takkasila/TwitGeoSpa/README.md

-# GeoAnalysis_Twit
+# TwitGeoSpa
-Geo location based analysis using Twitter data
+Geospatial analysis and simulation using Twitter data